 We know that this article is quite long.
 We tried to pull as much useful information as possible from the Government of Canada websites.
 We wrote the article on May 14, 2020, the day before the benefit launched.
 It is possible that this content will continue to change.
 Find the most up to date info on the Canada Emergency Student Benefit (CESB).

-So, here’s what you need to know if you’re thinking of apply to the CESB:
+So, here’s what you need to know if you’re thinking of applying to the CESB:

 How much are the benefits & for how long?